Insurance allows you to pay a little each month in exchange for a lot of protection in the event of a car accident or damage to your home.

 Insured: This term refers to someone covered on an auto insurance policy as a driver, so that means you!
 Once you visit thezebra.com, that is.

-Insurer: Again, that’s your insurance company, i.e., the company backing you up so you don’t have to pay for a car accident or blunder out-of-pocket.
+Insurer: Your insurance company, i.e., the company backing you up so you don’t have to pay for damages out-of-pocket.

 Lapse: This is the term used when your insurance policy cancels or expires.
 This should be avoided at all costs: a lapse in coverage — for even a single day — will raise your rates across the board.